Types of Child Custody in Utah

 Child custody issues in the Beehive State will fall under the broad categories of physical custody and legal custody.
 The secondary category determines if one or both parents have custody designation.
 Listed below are Utah’s five child custody types:

-- Sole Legal Custody gives one designated parent the authority to make important decisions, including:
+Gives one designated parent the authority to make important decisions, including:

 - Health Care